So

 FORGIVE

-FIGURE
+FIGURE OUT

-OR
+OR ELSE

 SUGGEST